 A simple engine out could lead to an emergency landing, and you may have to land in some very tight spots.
 If you land on someone’s property and cause damage, the person will want compensation.
 This could end up getting you into serious trouble and costing you big money.
 It’s always best to have at least third party insurance, and you’ll be glad to know it isn’t expensive to get covered.

 I buy my yearly policy with AXA for about £120.
 You’ll receive an insurance certificate, and a card to keep in your wallet, which includes all of your policy details.

 9. Mark your bolts

-You should check all nuts and bolts on the paramotor engine and frame regularly to make sure none have come loose.
-Something I use that makes these checks much easier is something called Dykem Cross-Check to visually detect loose nuts & bolts.
+You should regularly check all nuts and bolts on the paramotor engine and frame, to make sure none have come loose.
+Something I use that makes these checks much quicker and easier, is something called Dykem Cross-Check, to visually detect loose nuts & bolts.